 Upselling the customer

 Upselling measures how effectively a partner upgrades the customer to a more expensive or functional version of a product they already own.
 Think of this as the ability to move a customer from the basic edition to the pro edition and then the premium edition.

 It is valuable to the company and the partner because the acquisition costs for this type of sale are relatively low compared to the potential yield.

 Done effectively, it also makes a company’s solution more useful to customers, as they fill their needs gaps and receive a higher value.
 But there is a danger — if the upgrade is pushed on and not valued by the customer — you can lose trust and future revenue.
 That is one of the reasons why measuring this over time helps you understand whether a partner is good at helping customers realize the value of your premium offerings.

 Cross-selling is a big opportunity to layer your revenues with low customer acquisition costs like upselling the customer.

 For many companies, the sales engine focuses on the product attach rate — the frequency at which one product is sold in conjunction with another.
 Understanding this metric helps you refine your sales strategy, strengthen your customer value proposition, and refine your customer profiles.

-For most companies, this is a pretty linear model.
-You charge a fee for the essential product and then additional costs per user.
+For most companies, this is a linear model.
+You charge a fee for the essential product and additional costs per user.
 As the customer expands the number of users, the consumption value increases.

 Capability measures a given partner’s knowledge of your company’s offerings to make sales and provide product support.
 A partner’s capability to sell your products highly depends on their sales force readiness and relevant earned certifications.